jacksonwilliampluskota/GamePlatformOF/README.md

 ### Installing

-Firt you need change project name to "plataformGame"
+First you need to change the project name to "plataformGame"

 ```
 sudo mv GamePlatformOF/ plataformGame/